Tran-Research-Group/tran-research-group.github.io/_pages/team.md

     <figcaption-team>
         <span class="name">Jacob Heglund</span>
         <span class="info">
-            Jacob is a PhD student in the Aerospace Engineering department at the University of Illinois at Urbana-Champaign, Urbana, IL.
+            Jacob is a Ph.D. student in the Aerospace Engineering department at the University of Illinois at Urbana-Champaign, Urbana, IL.
 He researches algorithms for decision-making under uncertainty, specifically in cooperative, distributed team settings.
 One of his primary goals is to develop safe and verifiable autonomous systems to control complex, interconnected infrastructure, such as transportation networks and power grids.
         </span>
     </figcaption-team>
 </figure-team>